NBISweden/workshop-reproducible-research/docs/snakemake.md

 Now use `expand()` in `multiqc` and `generate_count_table` to use `SAMPLES` for the sample ids.
 Much better!

 ### Parameters
 In a typical bioinformatics project considerable efforts are spent on tweaking parameters for the various programs involved.
-It would be inconvenient if you had to change in the shell scripts themselves everytime you wanted to run with a new setting.
+It would be inconvenient if you had to change in the shell scripts themselves every time you wanted to run with a new setting.
 Luckily, there is a better option for this: the `params` keyword.

 ```python
 rule some_rule: